ACCESS-NRI/access-hive.org.au/docs/models/run-a-model/run-access-om.md

 ## Edit {{ model }} configuration

 This section describes how to modify {{ model }} configuration.<br>
-The modifications discussed in this section can change the way {{ model }} is run by _Payu_, or how its specific [model components] are configured and coupled together.
+The modifications discussed in this section can change the way {{ model }} is run by _payu_, or how its specific [model components] are configured and coupled together.

 The `config.yaml` file located in the _control_ directory is the _Master Configuration_ file, which controls the general model configuration.
 It contains several parts, some of which it is more likely will need modification, and others which are rarely changed without having a deep understanding of how the model is configured.